drunomics/behat-drupal-utils/README.md

 ## Overview:

+The package provides:

+* Various useful behat contexts
-The modules provides functionality for running smoke and login tests for drupal.
+* Helpers for running behat smoke tests

+## Smoke tests

+The package ensures a simple Drupal login/logout works and a page of your site can be opened, while frontend assets are loaded and no javascript or watchdog errors are triggered.

-### Install
+### Setup

+* Add this package to your project's dev dependencies.
 * Feel free to copy the example behat feature.
 * Add the provided js file to your sites js.
 The listener is required to catch js errors.
 * Also add the DrupalSmokeContext to your behat.yml.

-### Drupal Smoke Context
+### Detecting watchdog errors

-All watchdog entries excluding `Notice`, `Info` and `Debug` will be detected.
+All watchdog entries excluding `Notice`, `Info` and `Debug` will be detected and trigger PHP errors in the behat PHP runner automatically.

+### Helpers

-There are also some methods available in the Context:
+There are also some methods available in the smoke context:

  * iShouldBeRedirectedTo
  * iShouldSeeElementWithTheCssStylePropertyMatching